 - Buy a car history check.
 There are several basic options that confirm if the car is stolen or has outstanding finance.
-Car Guide’s Vehicle Check will tell you this plus information on potential problems during the next 6 to 12 months (based on the make, model, age and mileage of the car.)
+Car Guide’s car check will tell you this plus information on potential problems during the next 6 to 12 months (based on the make, model, age and mileage of the car.)
 It could save you money – and it could even help you to negotiate a better price.
-Check our Vehicle Check here.

 - Open the bonnet of your car or your friend’s car and get familiar with where to find fluids that you will be checking – oil, brake and power steering

 Used car checklist – the ultimate checklist for buying a used motor